Applying a Random-Key Optimizer on Mixed Integer Programs: Experiments and Results

 For the TD-TSP experiments, we consider a second set of 225 instances derived from real traffic data.
 This set covers problems with $n \in \{10,12,14,20,22,$ $24,50,52,54,80,82,84,100,102,104\}$ customers.
 Each customer $i \in V_c$ is associated with a deterministic service time $s_i$ whose value lies in an interval $[m,M]$ that depends on the size of the instance: $s_i \in [1800,2700]$s for $n \in \{10,12,14\}$, $s_i \in [900,1500]$ for $n \in \{20,22,24\}$, $s_i \in [360,600]$ for $n \in \{50,52,54\}$, $s_i \in [180,360]$ for $n \in \{80,82,84\}$ and $s_i \in [120,240]$ for $n \in \{100,102,104\}$.

 The planning horizon is fixed at 54,000s and is discretized into $|H| \in \{5,10,15\}$ time intervals of equal length.
 For each instance size $n$ we therefore consider three time-discretization schemes, one for each value of $|H|$.
 For every combination of instance size $n$ and number of time intervals $|H|$, five independent instances are defined, leading to a total of 225 test instances.
 For this experiment, the mathematical model \eqref{R0}--\eqref{R19}, with the valid inequality \eqref{R20}, was solved using Gurobi version 12.0.2 \citep{gurobi} with a time limit of 1800s.
-In all TD-TSP experiments, Gurobi was provided with an initial incumbent solution obtained from a greedy heuristic.
+In all TD-TSP experiments, Gurobi was provided with an initial incumbent solution obtained from a greedy heuristic \citep{malandraki1992time}.

 The RKO framework was coded in C++ and compiled using GCC.
 The RKO framework is available at \url{https://github.com/RKO-solver}.
 All experiments were conducted on a PC with a Dual Xenon Silver 4114 20c/40t 2.2GHz processor, 96GB of DDR4 RAM, and Ubuntu 24.04.2 x64.
+We employ nine metaheuristics (GA, BRKGA, BRKGA-CS, PSO, SA, LNS, ILS, VNS, and GRASP) and IPR, all of which run in parallel within RKO's internal execution mechanism.